Poetry Submissions Wanted — "Innovation"

-Phi Kappa Phi Forum seeks original, previously unpublished poetry from active Society members for its summer 2015 edition that will explore the theme of “Questions.”
+Phi Kappa Phi Forum seeks original, previously unpublished poetry from active Society members for its fall 2015 edition that will explore the theme of “Innovation.”

 One original, previously unpublished poem will be selected to appear in the print version of the magazine as a complement to the articles and columns.
 The winning poet receives five free copies of the edition.
 The winner’s photo and a short biography also will appear with the poem.
 Runners-up may be chosen for online.